Quelklef/esoglot/README.md

 - `src/langs.toml`: metadata about languages supported by esoglot.
 Includes:
 - `src/conv/`: Contains all the esoglot converters (cross-compilers).
 Each is in a folder with the format `{FROM-LANG}_to_{TO-LANG}`, which includes:
   - `_build.sh`: a script that builds the converter, which may be written in any programming language
   - `_run.sh`: a script that runs the converter.
-It should take the original source code from stdin and output the converted code to stdout.
+It should take the original source code as the only argument and output the converted code to stdout.
 - `src/exec/`: Contains all the esoglot executors (interpreters).
 Each is in a folder with the name of the language code, which includes:
   - `_build.sh`: a script that builds the executor, which may be written in any programming language
   - `_run.sh`: a script that runs the executor.
-It should take the source code from stdin and run it.
+It should take the source code as the only argument and run it.
 - `src/prog/`: Contains sample programs.
 Includes folders which represent behaviour and house implementations of said behaviour.
 For instance, `src/prog/hello_world/` contains Hello World programs, and `src/prog/hello_world/brainfuck.impl` is a brainfuck implementation of Hello World.
 Each folder also contains a `_cases.toml` file, which includes test cases.

 ## Contributing